Seafood: Processing

 Fish is a highly perishable product: the "fishy" smell of dead fish is due to the breakdown of amino acids into biogenic amines and ammonia.

 Live food fish are often transported in tanks at high expense for an international market that prefers its seafood killed immediately before it is cooked.
 Delivery of live fish without water is also being explored.
-While some seafood restaurants keep live fish in aquaria for display purposes or for cultural beliefs, the majority of live fish are kept for dining customers.
+While some seafood restaurants keep live fish in aquaria for display purposes or cultural beliefs, the majority of live fish are kept for dining customers.
 The live food fish trade in Hong Kong, for example, is estimated to have driven imports of live food fish to more than 15,000 tonnes in 2000.
 Worldwide sales that year were estimated at US$400 million, according to the World Resources Institute.

 If the cool chain has not been adhered to correctly, food products generally decay and become harmful before the validity date printed on the package.
 As the potential harm for a consumer when eating rotten fish is much larger than for example with dairy products, the U.S. Food and Drug Administration (FDA) has introduced regulation in the USA requiring the use of a time temperature indicator on certain fresh chilled seafood products.

 Because fresh fish is highly perishable, it must be eaten promptly or discarded; it can be kept for only a short time.
 In many countries, fresh fish are filleted and displayed for sale on a bed of crushed ice or refrigerated.
 Fresh fish is most commonly found near bodies of water, but the advent of refrigerated train and truck transportation has made fresh fish more widely available inland.

 Long term preservation of fish is accomplished in a variety of ways.
 The oldest and still most widely used techniques are drying and salting.
 Desiccation (complete drying) is commonly used to preserve fish such as cod.
-Partial drying and salting is popular for the preservation of fish like herring and mackerel.
+Partial drying and salting are popular for the preservation of fish like herring and mackerel.
 Fish such as salmon, tuna, and herring are cooked and canned.
-Most fish are filleted prior to canning, but some small fish (e.g. sardines) are only decapitated and gutted prior to canning.
+Most fish are filleted before canning, but some small fish (e.g. sardines) are only decapitated and gutted before canning.